obaralic/go-utils/README.md

 # goutils
-Repository containing utility classes and useful patterns that could be used in Golang projects.
+Repository containing utility structs and useful patterns that could be used in Golang projects.